The Ultimate Guide to Social Media Marketing for Insurance Agents

 Post frequently.
 To stay present in followers’ feeds, you should post on LinkedIn at least three times per week or 10-12 times per month.
-It’s critical to remember that your connections are not coming to LinkedIn to see personal information.
+Remember, your connections are not coming to LinkedIn to see personal information.
 Share content that will help educate your connections, whether that’s news from an industry leader or a blog from your website.

 Engage with others.
-Engage with others by commenting, liking or sharing their content.
-Make sure you engage with posts and people that are relevant to your industry.
+Comment, like and share your followers’ content.
+Make sure you engage with posts and people relevant to your industry.
 You’ll likely be able to grow your connections because your comments and likes can be viewed on posts, so others in your industry may be interested in having you as a connection.

 Join LinkedIn groups.
 There are vast communities on LinkedIn that focus on different industries or interests.
-For example, the general interest group called Insurance Professionals has almost 200,000 members.
+For example, the general interest group called Insurance Professionals has 226,000 members.
 In this group, you can gain insurance industry insights or find resources for different insurance issues.
-There are also special interest groups, such as the Insurance Underwriter’s Professional Network, which has 25,000 members.
-This group discusses relevant industry information and the market with the goal of helping members grow in their careers.
+There are also special interest groups, such as the Insurance Underwriter’s Professional Network, which has 35,000 members.
+This group discusses relevant industry information and the market to help members grow in their professions.

 Use LinkedIn Messaging.
 If you’re hosting an event or want to stay connected with those in your network or groups, send them messages through LinkedIn Messaging.
 This way, you can connect one-on-one and personally invite a connection to an event you may be hosting.